AIO1/ECSPrimengTable/README.md

 #### 6.3.4 Overflow behaviour
 All columns come with a default **cell overflow behaviour** of `Hidden`.

 By default, users are allowed to change the overflow behaviour of a column through the **column properties menu**.

 If you need a different default behaviour, or if you want to prevent users from modifying it, the `ColumnAttributes` of your DTO provides the following options:

 - **`cellOverflowBehaviour`**: Defines how the content of the cell is handled when it exceeds the column width.
 It uses the `CellOverflowBehaviour` enum, which has two possible values:
   - `Hidden` (default): exceeding the width of the column will be truncated and not displayed.
   - `Wrap`: Excess content is wrapped onto new lines, allowing the row to expand vertically as needed to fit all content.

 - **`cellOverflowBehaviourAllowUserEdit`**: Controls whether users can change the column’s overflow behaviour through the column editor menu.
 Default is `true`.
 Set it to `false` to prevent users from modifying this setting.

 <br><br>

 #### 6.3.5 Column properties menu
+As described in the functional documentation for this section, the table includes a button in the top-left corner by default.
+When clicked, this button opens the **Column properties menu**.

+You can customize the column properties menu behavior through the following table options:

+- **`selectorEnabled`**: *(default: `true`)*
+  Controls the visibility of the top-left button.
+  - `true`: Button is visible and users can open the column properties menu.
+  - `false`: Button is hidden.

+- **`selectorIcon`**: *(default: PrimeNG icon `pi pi-pen-to-square`)* Specifies the icon displayed on the button.
+You can replace it with any icon from PrimeNG or other libraries such as Font Awesome or Material Icons.

 <br><br>